shanabus/mudtracker/README.md

 # Mud Tracker 1.0
-This application determines if you'll need boots to trudge throught the mud in 3 days
+This Hosted Blazor application determines if you'll need boots to trudge throught the mud in 3 days
 - likelihood of rain
 - temp is above freezing

-This version also includes a probability for mud based on presence of rain in 2 days
+This version also includes a probability for mud based on presence of rain in 2 days along with humidity and wind conditions.

+Also includes support for determining your location through JSInterop and the browsers Geolocation API.

 # Build docker image
 Clone or download repo and from the **\MudTracker** folder, build the image